 no concrete jungle.

-It is small, with no skyscrapers, unnecessary shopping malls, no concrete jungle.
+It is a small city, with no skyscrapers, unnecessary shopping malls, no concrete jungle.
 Surrounded by green hills, mangroves and blue skies.
 Instead of pigeons, white cockatoos with yellow crests and colourful parrots dominate the skies.
 At dusk, the birds sing their songs.
 The cuckoos remind us that they are still the loudest.
 Although greater in numbers, the meek crickets stand no chance, futilely chirping in the hot night without a breeze.
 Looking at these natural wonders, everyone will surely feel like embarking on a journey.

 Past waterfalls and rocky pools created by rivers.